s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 			  because the function body may be recursive.
 		How `t` is determined is magic which will be discussed in later chapters.
-		Also, type-checker ensures that args are used in expr only and not outside.
 		[I think it's like -- if fn is revursive THEN it MUST have a conditional (else it is an ∞loop) which has at least one branch which doesn't call the fn itself, this I'll call the *terminating branch*.
-Since all branches of a conditional expr must have same type therefore determining the type of *terminating branch* will determine the type of recursive fn]
+		Since all branches of a conditional expr must have same type ∴ determining the type of *terminating branch* will determine the type of recursive fn]
+		NOTE: the fact that a new static environment is created everytime ensures the arguments (the variable names) are not added to the static environment which comes after this binding; they're ONLY in the static environment which is created for the body of the function
 	Evaluation:
 		When we write a function binding, the lang adds that name and associated `expr` to the dynamic env. so that we can call it later